dottjt/plastic/other/unused/01-life-unused.md

 Sordidly numb.
 I continue to practice my pen tricks with the charm of half-chewed biro he'd decidedly offered earlier as an amiable gift for my presence.
 Botch n' bauble.
 A midway rotation around the index of my finger.
 It drops to the floor, as he proceeds to lick his next words with a sickening kvetch.
 Someone please shoot me.

+Milk.
+Acquaintance.
+He licks his lips with a sickening kvetch.
+Botch n' bauble.
+Sordidly numb.
+My eyes quiver in hopeless anticipation upon the defective commentary I'd come to endure over the past hour and a half.
+And much like observing a child attempt to hang itself lyrically with the stock of a gun, perhaps it'd be quicker if I'd just shot him instead.

 as a gather to worship thee enumeration of thy poor.